 For seventeen years, Jewish Learning Venture has enabled Jewish communities to provide access to the full range of Jewish experience to individuals with special needs and their families.

 With Whole Community Inclusion, we prepare Jewish professional and volunteer leaders to embrace people of all abilities.

 meet regularly to share their inclusion best practices in the Jewish Special Needs/Disability Inclusion Consortium of Greater Philadelphia

 synagogues received consulting services provided by Jewish Learning Venture customized to make their educational programs more inclusive of special needs

-“As parents of a child who is easily overstimulated by sounds and a lot of activity, it means so much to me and my husband to have sensory-friendly programming to bring him to. "
+“As parents of a child who is easily over-stimulated, it means so much to me and my husband to have sensory-friendly programming to bring him to."

 “You gave us so much insight into each of our personal learning and teaching styles, as well as what we can do better as an institution.
 I know we will be able to reach more students because of it!"

 “TAP has changed how I view people with disabilities immensely…and how I view people and situations as a whole."

 “The workshop made me think about the actual seder that I have and how we can better engage my son with special needs.
 I realized that we need to engage him as much as possible so he feels like he's truly a part of the seder."